Home » Blog » World’s Top 10 Richest Sports Leagues: The Billion Dollar Powerhouses

 Top Sponsors: Geico, Honda, Budweiser

-With an estimated $6.3 billion in annual revenue, the NHL is North America’s premier ice hockey league.
+With an estimated $6.5 billion in annual revenue, the NHL is North America’s premier ice hockey league.
 Comprising 32 teams, the NHL is known for its energetic atmosphere and fiercely loyal fan base.
+Recent expansions, including the introduction of the Seattle Kraken and broadcasting partnerships with ESPN, have significantly boosted league revenues.
+The NHL’s commercial strategy, a blend of traditional ticket sales, broadcasting, and global sponsorships, ensures it maintains its place among the top sporting entities worldwide.

 La Liga Santander